MHNAUK SUB-GROUPS

 POLICY & PRACTICE SUB-GROUP

-Chris Wagstaff (University of Birmingham) was elected as Chair of the group in 2022 and will serve until 2024.
+Dr Caroline Laker (University of Greenwich) and Rose Havelock (Tees, Esk and Wear Valleys NHS) were elected as Chairs of the group in 2025 and will serve until 2027.

-More information on Chris Wagstaff can be found here.
+More information on Rose and Caroline can be found here (to follow)

 The role of the Policy and Practice Sub-Group included raising awareness amongst group members, and the wider MHNAUK group, of UK mental health policies, and their ramifications for mental health nurse education and practice, as well as users of mental health services.